niwya/niwya/README.md

 ### ✨ Bonjour ✨

-- 🔭 Currently working on ...
+- 🔭 I'm currently working on...
 - [ ] Autonomous plant watering system (ESP-32, C/C++)
 - [ ] Multicurrency bill splitter (C++)

+- 🔭 Some of my fun past projects are...
+- [x] Cheezam - a cheese classifier

 <!--
 **niwya/niwya** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.